nalquaydhib/EDSimulations/README.md

 # EDSimulations
-Here, I will create simulations (modeling) of related-Electrodynamics Conccepts
+Here, I will create simulations (modeling) of related-Electrodynamics Concepts